JohnAZoidberg/nosql-book/content/cassandra.md

 ## SSTable
 ## File structure (Column oriented)
 ## Compaction
+Compaction strategies:

+- SizeTieredCompactionStrategy
+- LeveledCompactionStrategy
+- TimeWindowCompactionStrategy
+- DateTieredCompactionStrategy (deprecated in 3.0)

 # Distributedness (Erik & Daniel)
 ## How it works
 Ring

 ## Scalability
+> Adding nodes increases the disk and memory available to the cluster, and decreases the load per node.

 ## CAP (Consistency, Availability, Partition Tolerance)
 Default is AP with eventual consistency.